royalapplications/docs/src/r2022/royalts/reference/connections/terminal-putty.md

 #### Show System Menu on Alt-Space
 If checked, Alt-Space will bring up the system menu.

+#### Show System Menu on Alt Alone
+If checked, pressing Alt will bring up the system menu.

 #### Ensure Window is Always on Top
 If checked, the PuTTY window will be always on top.